-- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, university, community, and societal levels

-Programs to prevent dating violence, domestic violence, sexual assault, and stalking include both primary prevention and awareness programs directed at incoming students and new employees and ongoing prevention and awareness campaigns directed at students and employees.
+- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, university, community, and societal levels include both primary prevention and awareness programs directed at incoming students and new employees and ongoing prevention and awareness campaigns directed at students and employees.
 Our programs are regularly assessed for their relevance and value in addressing the needs of the university community.